UstymHanyk/BookGoogle/README.md

 # BookGoogle

 ## Description:
-**<a href="">BookGoogle</a>** is a website aimed at making it easier for its users to choose books.
+**<a href="">BookGoogle</a>** is a website aimed at making it easier for its users to decide on what book to read.

 It provides its user with the following functionality:
 1) Searching books by title.
 2) Showing the rating and other characteristics of books.
 3) Providing the most useful reviews for the book.

-The usefulness is determined by the analysis of the reviews and calculating the amount of neutral vocabulary.
+The usefulness is determined by the analysis of the reviews and calculating the amount of emotionally neutral vocabulary.

 ## :bookmark_tabs: Table of Contents:
 <details open="open">